Gas pressure washers are more powerful than electric pressure washers.

 - The whole system is proprietary; you cannot use aftermarket pieces or adapters with it.

-- The noise level is pretty high, even for a gas-powered pressure washer.
+- The noise level is pretty high.

-No worrying about forgetting to use it, or losing it in the sea of bottles in your garage.
+No worrying about forgetting to use it or losing it in the sea of bottles in your garage.
 10″ never-flat tires are featured for maneuverability without maintenance.